mikel-jason/dhbw-ai-leap-motion-classification/README.md

 The first two plot of each sample show the measured data for the palm position in X and Y dimension in blue.
 The orange points represent the detected edge *UP*, *DOWN* and *NEUTRAL*.
 Here, we see an overall good match for the detected edges.
 Some particular frames are questionable in terms of if they should be detected or not.
 This is especially the case for the Y dimension.
 Sample 1 and 3 both show a decreasing height of the palm in the long run.
 Here, data should be compared with the users' assessment to re-calibrate.
 Sample 4 shows that a change of the palm's height is detected correctly (see frame 1,800 - 1,900).

-Most samples show significant different behavior during the first frames.
-This supports the application's option to skip frame in the beginning.
+Most samples show significantly different behavior during the first frames.
+This supports the application's option to skip frames in the beginning.
 This also happens at the end of a measurement.
 From the perspective of a live classification, the end of a game cannot be determined without game context.
 Therefore, the misleading classification at the end cannot be skipped.
 This has to be seen in the context of a user quitting the current game.
 Then, the live classification is not important anyways, so this is not expected to be important either.

 The classification diagram of sample 3 shows how the classification stabilizes over time.
 This is expected since during frequency calculation over a short period of time, a single event effects the frequency more than over a long period of time.
 Therefore, we see the jump of the frequency level of the vertical movement (Y) from *LOW* to *RANDOM* which means more than a *HIGH* frequency.
 Then, the level slowly decreases as there is more time passed but no event detected.
 At the end, another event is detected which lifts the level from *MEDIUM* to *HIGH*, being less volatile.
 This leads to the conclusion, that longer measurements are more resilient and should be preferred.